mo-darmanlou/persian-clip-video-retrieval/README.md

 # Video Retrieval using Fine-Tuned Persian CLIP

 This project is a deep learning model for retrieving videos based on a Persian text query.
-It uses a fine-tuned CLIP model to find the most relevant videos from a collection.
+It fine-tunes the CLIP model to find the most relevant videos from a collection.
 The project includes a web API and a user interface for interacting with the model.

 ## Project Structure